somamos/syllabification-by-analogy/README.md

 ## pba.py

 Given an input word, pronunciation by analogy searches for matching substrings in a so-called "lexical database" (a list of words mapped to their phonemes), patching the substrings together into a "lattice" to form a list of candidate pronunciations.
 The candidate pronunciations are then scored.
-Even this early version is achieving an ~85-90% success rate (out of a mere couple hundred words of informal cross validation).